robertherber/observable/README.md

 # @kingstinct/observable

 Easy-to-use and dependency-free observable library. `await` a specific value.
 Observe value changes.
+And if you use React there is a hook.

 ## Examples